zeno4ever/outlinedemoparty/content/_index.md

 The location for Outline is Kampeerboerderij De Arendshorst in Ommen, The Netherlands.
 Surrounded by a classic Dutch, flat green landscape.

 Sleeping facilities at this location are bunkbeds.
 In the area around the location you can find a plethora of alternative accomodation options.
 Sleeping in tents at the facility itself is possible only for a very small amount of 1-person tents and therefore not offered as a booking option at this moment.
 Sleeping in cars, vans or campervans is possible for no extra fee on the facility's parking lot.

+## Outline 2023

+Never been to Outline or missed our party in 2023?
+Check out this nice aftermovie Cmdr.Homer made at last years party!